Overview of the Examples

 Following or Changing the Flightpath to the Selected Landing Area

-- Not assessing the landing area can result in not noticing obstacles or hazards; continually assess the chosen landing area and be prepared to alter the plan as conditions change.
+- Failing to assess the landing area can lead to overlooking obstacles or hazards; continually assess the chosen landing area and be prepared to adjust the plan as conditions change.

 Startle Response to Systems and Equipment Malfunctions